-Whenever a State Party is permitted under its domestic law to extradite or otherwise surrender one of its nationals only upon the condition that the person will be returned to that State Party to serve the sentence imposed as a result of the trial or proceedings for which the extradition or surrender of the person was sought and the State Party seeking the extradition of the person agree with this option and other terms that they may deem appropriate, such conditional extradition or surrender shall be sufficient to discharge the obligation set forth in article 38.92

-Article 40.
-Extradition of nationals for purposes of enforcing a sentence

-If extradition, sought for purposes of enforcing a sentence, is refused because the person sought is a national of the requested State Party, the requested State Party shall, if its domestic law so permits, upon request of the requesting State Party, consider the enforcement of the sentence that has been imposed under the domestic law of the requesting State Party or the remainder thereof.93
+- 1. The nationality of the person sought may not be invoked as a ground for denying extradition, except when the law of the requested State otherwise provides.
+104 - 2.
+Whenever a State Party is permitted under its domestic law to extradite or otherwise surrender one of its nationals only upon the condition that the person will be returned to that State Party to serve the sentence imposed as a result of the trial or proceedings for which the extradition or surrender of the person was sought and the State Party seeking the extradition of the person agree with this option and other terms that they may deem appropriate, such conditional extradition or surrender shall be sufficient to discharge the obligation set forth in article 11. - 3.
+If extradition, sought for purposes of enforcing a sentence, is refused because the person sought is a national of the requested State Party, the requested State Party shall, if its domestic law so permits, upon request of the requesting State Party, enforce the sentence that has been imposed under the domestic law of the requesting State Party or the remainder thereof in accordance with article 67 and seq. of this Convention.

-Article 41.
+Article 49.
 Execution of the request

-- The execution of a request for extradition shall be subject to the conditions provided for by the domestic law of the requested State Party.94 - 2.
+- 1. The execution of a request for extradition shall be subject to the conditions provided for by the domestic law of the requested State Party.
+107 - 2.
 If the requested State Party refuses the whole or any part of the request for extradition or in the event of postponement of the request, the reasons for refusal or postponement shall be notified to the requesting State Party.

-Article 42.
+Article 50.
 Request and supporting documents

 - 1. A request for extradition shall be made in writing under conditions allowing States Parties to establish authenticity. - 2.
-A request for extradition shall contain or be accompanied by the following: - (a) As accurate a description as possible of the person sought, together with any other information that may help to establish that person's identity, nationality and location;95
+A request for extradition shall contain or be accompanied by the following: